Contemporary Folk Week Classes – July 23-29, 2023

 WORKS IN PROGRESS (John Gorka)

 The Sound of the Feeling.
 My favorite place to be is in the middle of a song.
 I hope this class will find us all in the middle of a new one.
 Our purpose will be to write new songs and to complete promising, unfinished pieces.
 The first day I will talk a little bit about what has worked for me as a performing songwriter.
-Then we will quickly shift the focus to the individual student’s areas of interest or concern.
+Then we will quickly shift the focus to the individual students’ areas of interest or concern.
 There is no one right way to write a song.
 I hope to address various approaches to beginning and completing songs be they lyric- or music-driven and create a positive atmosphere where writing a song is not only possible but inevitable.
 This year I would also like to add some ideas about how to spice up your chord progressions which can open new places for your melodies to go.
-Experienced and novice songwriters are welcome!
+Both experienced and novice songwriters are welcome!

 EVERYBODY HAS A STORY (John Gorka)